 As the industrial and academic ecosystem changes, the demand for 3D printers in India is rising too.
-With wide applications in academics, jewellery, industrial prototyping, medicinal implants and prosthetics, 3D printing is quickly becoming both widely available and widely used.
+With wide applications in academics, jewelry, industrial prototyping, medicinal implants and prosthetics, 3D printing is quickly becoming both widely available and widely used.

-3D Printing is the process where liquid molecules, powder or granulated material is solidifed and joined to achieve the desired shape and size in three-dimensions.
+3D Printing is the process where liquid molecules, powder or granulated material is solidified and joined to achieve the desired shape and size in three-dimensions.
 One of the most popular applications is Rapid Prototyping, where either a small part of a machine or a scale model is created using 3D Printers.

 The following list of the top 3D printing companies includes those companies that manufacture and or distribute 3D printers.
 Most also offer 3-D printing services and some even conduct training programs for 3D printing.

 Here is the list of the top 3D printing companies in India:

 About: They developed their first 3D printer for internal use in May 2013 – and by August the same year, they received their first order for print service.
 Today, their client list has impressive names: Eicher, Saint Gobain, Hawkins, Mahindra, TVS… Their printers are classified as Desktop, Professional and Industrial, based on capacity, size, specifications and so on.
 They develop their printers based on their in-house developed and patented AFPM (Advanced Fusion Plastic Modeling) technology.

 1. World Association of Small and Medium Enterprises (WASME) SME Excellence Award 2017

 2. India Design Mark Award 2017 by India Design Council

 About: Imaginarium India Pvt Ltd dubs itself India’s largest 3D printing company.
 And that doesn’t sound like an exaggeration, given that it has 20 Industrial 3D printers you can choose from.
 They pride themselves in the fact that product impacts medicine, engineering, jewelery and what not.